Attentive Dilated Convolution for Automatic Sleep Staging using Force-directed Layout: Results and Discussions

-To further evaluate the model's robustness, we illustrated a reliability diagram as depicted in Figure \ref{fig_mdl_perf_radar}.
+To further evaluate the robustness of the model, we illustrated a reliability diagram, as shown in Figure \ref{fig_mdl_perf_radar}.
 The underlying idea of the reliability diagram is that a larger diagram area implies a more reliable model.
-The six parameters included in this diagram are accuracy, kappa, AUC, precision, recall, and F1 score.
-Since higher values of these parameters denote better performance in their respective criteria, larger values result in a greater area, indicating a superior model.
-This setup allows us to visualize performance across datasets of the same batch size and across different batch sizes of the same datasets.
-In the EDFX dataset, it is clear that the model generally performed consistently, accurately classifying sleep stages, except for the model with a batch size of 32 which covered a smaller area in the performance metrics.
-The NCH model displayed an almost perfect area across all batch sizes.
-However, in the HMC dataset, there was a noticeable change in the covered area for the first two batch sizes.
-For these cases, the precision was higher compared to other parameters, suggesting that when the models classify EEG data into a specific sleep stage, there is a high likelihood that the data indeed belongs to that stage.
-Nevertheless, other parameters such as accuracy, recall, and AUC showed poor performance relative to neighboring batch sizes, indicating a lower probability of correctly classifying the sleep stages.
+The six parameters included in this diagram were accuracy, kappa, AUC, precision, recall, and F1 score.
+Because higher values of these parameters indicate better performance in their respective criteria, larger values result in a greater area, indicating a superior model.
+This setup allowed us to visualize the performance across datasets of the same batch size and across different batch sizes of the same datasets.
+In the EDFX dataset, the model generally performed consistently, accurately classifying the sleep stages, except for the model with a batch size of 32, which covered a smaller area in the performance metrics.
+The NCH model displayed an almost perfect area under the curve across all batch sizes.
+However, in the HMC dataset, a noticeable change was observed in the covered area for the first two batch sizes.
+For these cases, the precision was higher than that of the other parameters, suggesting that when the models classify EEG data into a specific sleep stage, there is a high likelihood that the data belong to that stage.
+Nevertheless, other parameters, such as accuracy, recall, and AUC, showed poor performance relative to the neighboring batch sizes, indicating a lower probability of correctly classifying the sleep stages.
 Among all parameters, the kappa value was the lowest for these two batch sizes, indicating zero and weak agreement levels for batch sizes of 32 and 64, respectively.
-Furthermore, for the same batch size, the performance is fairly consistent across all datasets, except for the aforementioned batch sizes.
-Overall, by examining the areas of the reliability plots, it is evident that there is a trend of improved performance with increasing batch size.
+Furthermore, for the same batch size, the performance was fairly consistent across all datasets, except for the aforementioned batch sizes.
+Overall, by examining the areas of the reliability plots, it is evident that there is a trend of improved performance with increasing batch sizes.